wdawson/okta.github.io/_source/quickstart-fragments/php/generic-implicit.md

  PHP7 and the latest version of composer installed on your computer.
 Your project should contain a `composer.json` file that is ready to have dependencies installed.
 >
-> If you would prefer to download a complete sample application, please visit [PHP Sample Applications for Okta][].
+> If you would prefer to download a complete sample application instead, please visit [PHP Sample Applications for Okta][] and follow those instructions.

 ## Installing Dependencies
 There are a few libraries you will need to install in order for us to verify the token that is provided in the